bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 - Run the code
 - Give you the result you expected

-In this lesson, we'll be talking about different kinds of mistakes, which can happen in each of those three phases: sytax errors, contract errors, and logic errors.
+In this lesson, we'll be talking about different kinds of mistakes, which can happen in each of those three phases: syntax errors, contract errors, and logic errors.

 <!--
 - @vocab{Syntax Errors} - Invalid code that the computer cannot even _read_, resulting in an error message.
 Syntax errors are are often typos, missing characters like a semicolon or parenthesis, or missing keywords like @ifproglang{wescheme}{`define`} @ifproglang{pyret}{`fun` or `end`}.